d0w/supplychainattack-research/README.md

 1. Install `pip-audit` with `pip install pip-audit`.
    - You can opt to install this globally or in a virtual environment.
 The script will run the `pip-audit` as if it were in a shell, so make sure you can run `pip-audit` within your shell.

-2. Navigate to the `dependency-scanner/` directory and run the binary either by `go run main.go /path/to/<requirements-file>` or `./dependency-scanner /path/to/requirements.txt`
+2. Navigate to the `dependency-scanner/` directory and run it either by `go run main.go /path/to/<requirements-file>` or compiling with `go build .` and running `./dependency-scanner /path/to/requirements.txt`
    - Running the binary without any arguments will print the usage instructions

 </br>